tfausak/tfausak.github.io/_posts/2015-05-07-announcing-active-interaction-2.md

 We love symbolic errors,
 but Rails 5 will use detailed errors.
 They accomplish the same thing in slightly different ways.
+(We created our symbolic errors before detailed errors were added to Rails 5.)
+If you want to use detailed errors in your own code, check out the [active_model-errors_details][] gem.

 Instead of adding symbolic errors with `add_sym`, add detailed errors with `add`.